A survey of $\chi$-boundedness: Variants of Gy arf as-Sumner: orientations

 Suppose $G$ is a graph with huge chromatic number and bounded clique number, and now we direct its edges, obtaining a digraph (which we also call $G$).
 Which digraphs $H$ must be present in $G$ as an induced subdigraph?
 Only (directed) forests, as usual; but which ones?
 This question was raised by Gy\'arf\'as~\cite{gyarfasproblem}, and he showed that the orientation $\rightarrow \leftarrow \rightarrow$ of the four-vertex path does not have the property (to see this, take the shift graph with $k=2$, and take its natural orientation).
 Kierstead and Trotter~\cite{kiersteadtrotter} proved that the orientation $\rightarrow \rightarrow \rightarrow $ of the same path also does not have the property (to see this, take the variant of Zykov's construction given in section \ref{sec:examples}).

 There are two other orientations of the four-vertex path, $\rightarrow \leftarrow \leftarrow$ and $\leftarrow \rightarrow \rightarrow$; these are equivalent up to reversing edges, so it is enough to consider the first.
-In the case of {\em acyclic} digraphs, Chv\'at\'al \cite{chvatal} showed that if $G$ has no induced $\rightarrow \leftarrow \leftarrow$ then its underlying graph is perfect; so $\chi(G)=\omega(G)$.
-In the general case, Kierstead and R\"odl~\cite{kiersteadrodl} raised the question of whether the class of graphs that can be oriented with no induced $\rightarrow \leftarrow \leftarrow$ is $\chi$-bounded, and Aboulker et~al.~\cite{aboulker} conjectured that it is.
-We (with Chudnovsky) resolved the question in~\cite{orientations}: \begin{thm} The class of graphs that can be oriented with no induced $\rightarrow \leftarrow \leftarrow$ is $\chi$-bounded. \end{thm} The proof is not particularly difficult, but also not very exciting.
+In the case of {\em acyclic} digraphs, Chv\'atal \cite{chvatal} showed that if $G$ has no induced $\rightarrow \leftarrow \leftarrow$ then its underlying graph is perfect; so $\chi(G)=\omega(G)$.
+In the general case, Kierstead and R\"odl~\cite{kiersteadrodl} raised the question of whether the ideal of graphs that can be oriented with no induced $\rightarrow \leftarrow \leftarrow$ is $\chi$-bounded, and Aboulker et~al.~\cite{aboulker} conjectured that it is.
+We (with Chudnovsky) resolved the question in~\cite{orientations}: \begin{thm} The ideal of graphs that can be oriented with no induced $\rightarrow \leftarrow \leftarrow$ is $\chi$-bounded. \end{thm} The proof is not particularly difficult, but also not very exciting.

 A much more challenging question is, what about stars?
 It is easy to see that in-directed stars and out-directed stars have the property, but what about the star $H$ when some edges are directed in and some out?
 Again, this question was raised by Gy\'arf\'as~\cite{gyarfasproblem}.
 Kierstead and R\"odl~\cite{kiersteadrodl} proved that the ideal of digraphs with no induced $H$ and no cyclic triangle is $\chi$-bounded; and Aboulker et~al.~\cite{aboulker} showed that digraphs with no induced $H$ and no transitive triangle have bounded chromatic number (note that every orientation of $K_4$ has a transitive triangle, so if $G$ has no transitive triangle then $\omega(G)$ is at most 3).